jurepustos/lograc-project-2022/README.md

 Algebras of update monads are described in Appendix A2 of the original [article](https://drops.dagstuhl.de/opus/volltexte/2014/4623/pdf/p001-01-ahman.pdf).
 Algebra for the update monad is a set with an operation, called **act**.
 Such algebra is formulised in file `MonadAlgebras.agda`.

-However, we also learn in the article, that algebras for update monads can also be presented with two operations, **update** and **lookup**.
+However, we also learn in the article, that algebras for update monads specifically can also be presented with two more intuitive operations, **update** and **lookup**.
 This representation is coded in file `UpdateMonadAlgebras.agda`.

 ## Interdefinability